LNG pricing – the enemy within (and the one at the door)

 Back to the market.
 I have just said that as the Asian market is going to be stacked solid by Kanga LNG, all the old ex-US-bound LNG comes back into the Atlantic with no place to go.
 No producer west of Qatar is going to place any LNG in Asia anymore over the next couple of years.

-But in order to add insult to injury, there is plenty of new US LNG entering the market at the same time.
+But to add insult to injury, there is plenty of new US LNG entering the market at the same time.
 Most of it will come around 2018.
 This means that the backlash from Asia is joined by a flood of fresh, uncommitted LNG.

 Let’s do the scan.
 Essentially you have Mediterranean terminals, Atlantic Spain and France, the UK, North Western Europe, and the new Baltic coast players.